 What is Protonix?

-Protonix is in a group of drugs called proton pump inhibitors.
-It decreases the amount of acid produced in the stomach.
+Protonix is a proton pump inhibitor that decreases the amount of acid produced in the stomach.

-Protonix is not for immediate relief of heartburn symptoms.
+Protonix is not for the immediate relief of heartburn symptoms.

 Heartburn is often confused with the first symptoms of a heart attack.
 Seek emergency medical attention if you have chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, and a general ill feeling.